atzberg/mango-selm/README.md

 </p>

 ### Mango-Selm: Fluid-Structure Interactions and Fluctuating Hydrodynamics Simulation Package
-Now available with Jupyter Notebook and Python interfaces for setting up models and simulations.
+Now available with easy to use Jupyter Notebook and Python interfaces for setting up models and simulations.

 **Mango-Selm** is a Python/C++ package for performing fluid-structure interaction simulations in LAMMPS.
 The package includes methods for
 * hydrodyamic coupling between particles and microstructures handled though continuum stochastic fluid equations.